JP-Duran/mc_ai_mod/README.md

 ### Usage Instructions

+#### Running the Game with the Mod
+To run the Minecraft game with our Dwarf mod, simply click the 'Run' button in IntelliJ once all dependencies are installed.

 #### Commands
 `/dwarf nearestneighbor` - set the TSP algorithm to nearest neighbor
 `/dwarf 2op` - set the TSP algorithm to 2-opt
 `/dwarf greedyfloodfill` - set the pathfinding algorithm to Greedy Flood Fill (does not use TSP -- only paths to nearest ore)
 `/dwarf evaluate <iterations>` - test the pathing lengths of the different algorithms the input number of times

 **NOTE:** The dwarf will use a custom 3-dimensional A* pathfinding algorithm regardless of the TSP algorithm that is selected

+#### Testing
+To recreate the Evaluation scenario that we used in our report, create a new minecraft world (regular terrain generation).
+Then simply run `/dwarf evaluate 500`.
+The results will be printed to the game chat as well as saved to a csv file.

 #### Spawning
 The dwarf can be spawned from a spawn egg.
 In creative mode, the required item will appear in the 'Spawn Eggs' section of